 The men watched as rescue workers put Tina into the back of an ambulance, then they turned to look at the building behind them.
 They saw flames at the top, and saw the figures of people who had thrown themselves from the top of the tower.
 Suddenly, the tower itself began to disintegrate, and they had to run for their lives to escape the falling debris.
 They dove under nearby vehicles and were able to avoid being injured.

 John and Michael were featured as heroes on Oprah and on Good Morning America and in People Magazine, and each has written a book about the experience (Michael's is here).
-Out local TV station has followed John over the years as well, and as you can see at the bottom of this post (or go here, if you cannot view it), they just aired an update on John for the 10th anniversary.
+Out local TV station has followed John over the years as well and they just aired an update on John for the 10th anniversary.
 But for me, I'd like to think that John will be remembered in a different way as well.
 When I returned to teaching AP Psychology in the 2008-09 school year and started to update those old Cerqueira guides, I had a moment when I thought: should I just change the name to a study guide?
 And then I thought both of John's heroism and his face that day in class, and I thought, no, my students need to know his story.
 So they continue to be Cerqueira guides, I continue to teach students how to pronounce his name, and I continue to tell the story, starting with "and John, being John, was running late to work that day..."